-Ghee has received honors from; Multichannel News 2019 Wonder Woman, Working Mother of the Year Award Class of 2018, The ADCOLOR Change Agent Award and The American Advertising Federation Mosaic Role Model of the Year Award.
+Ghee has been honored by numerous organizations including Multichannel News Wonder Woman Award, Working Mother of the Year Award, The ADCOLOR Change Agent Award, and The American Advertising Federation Mosaic Role Model of the Year Award to name a few.

-Michele Ghee says Follow Up in a Different Way
+Michele Thornton Ghee says Follow Up in a Different Way

 Michele Thornton Ghee on How to Be Your Best Self